barbosaigor/nuker/README.md

 $ nuker worker http://node-ip.io/master
 ```

-After that master would be able to balance the workerload among workers.
+After that, master would be able to balance the workload among workers.

 ### To Do
-- [ ] Improve console metrics
+- [ ] Improve console metrics, idea: [k6](https://k6.io/) console metrics